Inventory Management using Operations as Code

 4.4 Review Association Status

-- Under Actions in the navigation bar, select State Manager.
+- Under Node Management in the navigation bar, select State Manager.
 At this point, the Status may show that the inventory activity has not yet completed.

 - Choose the single Association id that is the result of your Setup Inventory action.

 - Examine each of the available tabs of data under the Association ID heading.

 - Enter a name under Name - optional to provide a more user friendly label to the association, such as

 InventoryAllInstances (white space is not permitted in an Association Name).

 - The activities defined in the AWS-GatherSoftwareInventory command document.